kylecods/GameEngine/README.md

 # Typescript Game Engine

 Simple 2D Engine made using Webgl.
 Hobby project.

+#Features
--Can animate sprites and move the sprites around the screen currently.
+Can animate sprites and move the sprites around the screen.